FrankYang6921/midiout-plus-plus/README.md

 For sysex messages:
 + SYSTEM_EXCLUSIVE = 0xF0
 + SPECIAL_SYSTEM_EXCLUSIVE = 0xF7

+### How to use SoundFont™ loader?
+If you'd like to use the internal SoundFont™ loader, then you have to choose 'Gervill' by OpenJDK.
+Keep in mind that when you have already set the SoundFont™, changing the MIDI device to 'Gervill' will override that setting with the default one.
+That means you should set the device first then load the SoundFont™, or you have to reload the SoundFont™ again, which is time-consuming.

 ## License
 MIDIOut++ is a free software by kworker(FrankYang6921) under GPLv3 license.
 There is no warranty for the program.